 Additionally, the CTIA does not allow you to promote any content advertising sex, hate, alcohol, firearms, or tobacco (SHAFT) in approved short code programs.

-The SMS regulatory landscape is in constant flux, and keeping up with changing rules is a challenge even for seasoned leaders.
+The SMS regulatory landscape is in constant flux, and keeping up with changing rules is a challenge even for seasoned professionals.

-The right partner will help you avoid frustration by providing both the high-quality carrier network and the industry expertise you need to achieve superior message deliverability.
-As the leading Twilio alternative, Plivo brings depth of knowledge and direct Tier-1 carrier relationships to the table, so you don’t have to stress over regulations or reliability.
+Fortunately, Plivo does the heavy lifting of getting your short code program through all the regulatory hoops.
+Plivo provides both the high-quality carrier network and the industry expertise you need to achieve superior message deliverability.
+As the leading Twilio alternative, Plivo brings depth of knowledge and direct Tier 1 carrier relationships to the table, so you don’t have to stress over regulations or reliability.